 Memorial Sloan Kettering Cancer Center offers a non-accredited advanced training opportunity in complex thoracic surgery for individuals who will have completed a cardiothoracic training program, are board certified or board eligible (or their equivalent), and are interested in an additional intensive experience in advanced thoracic surgical oncology.
 The Thoracic Surgical Oncology Fellowship is a one-year program designed to provide in-depth exposure to the multidisciplinary treatment of all types of thoracic malignancies.
 The fellow will spend the entire duration on the Thoracic Surgery Service.
 Depending on interest and availability, the fellow may have the opportunity to spend one to two months of elective time on allied services such as GI, medical oncology, or radiation oncology, or on research.
 The fellow should be capable of leading a multidisciplinary effort in thoracic oncology by the time he or she graduates.

-Our faculty is currently composed of eleven full-time thoracic surgeons.
+Our internationally-renowned faculty is composed of thirteen thoracic surgeons.
 More than 5,000 procedures are performed on our service each year, making us one of the largest and busiest thoracic units in the country.
 In addition to the unparalleled volume and breadth of cases, a strong belief across the faculty in the importance of mentorship and teaching serves as the foundation of our training program.
 The fellow will enjoy broad exposure to a variety of both malignant and benign pathology, including pulmonary, esophageal, mediastinal, pleural, pericardial, and chest wall diseases; emphasis is placed on the multidisciplinary management of thoracic cancers.
 Minimally invasive techniques, including VATS, robotic, and advanced endoscopic procedures, are equally emphasized alongside complex open surgical approaches.
 Experience in the clinic is integral to the fellow’s training as well and offers an intensive experience in the evaluation of patients being considered for surgical management.
 A highly structured didactic program complements an extensive operative experience that is truly second to none, and the fellow will have ample opportunity for academic scholarship.